Water Resources, Land-use and Forestry

 Nearest train station: Bologna Centrale or San Lazzaro di Savena

-The school offer a limited financial assistance, based on the applicant’s needs.
+The school offer limited financial assistance, based on the applicant’s needs.
 It will cover accommodation expenses in Bologna.
 If interested, please specify it in the application form in the dedicated section.
 You can also leave a statement (max 200 words) explaining why you should benefit from this assistance.

 The assistance WILL NOT cover travel costs.